slzhou-xy/BLUE/README.md

 When run the model for the downstream tasks, set the same **exp_id** in `train.py` as for pre-training.

 ### Travel Time Estimation (Fine-tuning)
+**The performance of Porto is extremely outstanding because its sampling frequency is fixed and remains at 15 seconds in the dataset.
+In contrast, Greed and Road blur the information about the sampling frequency, resulting in poor performance.
+The fine-tuning log of Porto is uploaded in the ./log/**
 ```
 python downstream_main.py --config <SET_CITY> --exp_id <SET_YOUR_ID> --task travel_time --device cuda:0
 ```